 I was having a drink with a male artist recently, when he told me that he was dreading seeing his ex-girlfriend later because “she’s 44 and acts like she’s 24, partying…she’ll have a little bag of something.”

 Certainly – for those who ‘show up’ for our kids – everything changes.
 In this issue, artists from the UK and USA discuss whether it’s possible to be a mother or mother/father and be a fertile fucker, too.
-From performance artist Bean, whose early artistic works included a Super 8 film shown through Bean’s vagina, to Katie Cercone’s live performance art, dancing as the Mother Goddess Kali, with her son, Kali, there’s a common outcry, backed by Seattle doula Alex Weiser, at how commerce milks parenthood to sell commodities, while denying new parents the time and money to tend their kids.
+From performance artist Bean, whose early artistic works included a Super 8 film shown through Bean’s vagina, to Katie Cercone’s live performance art, dancing as the Mother Goddess Kali, with her son, Kali, there’s a common outcry, backed by Seattle doula Alex Weiser, at how commerce milks parenthood, while denying new parents the time and money to tend their kids.

 We can feel crushed by these prescriptions and denials – like the “breadwinner” of whom Bowie sings in Young Americans, in 1975, begging “off the bathroom floor, ‘We live for just these twenty years/Do we have to die for the fifty more?'”